roman-milk/roman-milk.github.io/straight-whitgirls.md

  Frustration riddled her.
 Everything Tamara said was a hundred percent correct.
 She knew this was wrong, that her daddy and husband would be mortified and disown her if they could see her at this moment, yet her body betrayed her and her mouth did water at the appetizing vagina in front of her.
 "Yes," she whispered meeker than a mouse.

  "Yes, what?"
 Janet asked, loving this moment.
 The moment of admittance when the pretentious white bitch accepts and declares her new reality.
 The look in the white woman's eyes, one of confusion and insatiable lust, was always amusing.
-Report_Story #2